 Maybe you have a piece of artwork or a trendy outfit you picked up because they were popular and you felt like you should love them, even though you really don’t.
 Maybe your craft area is stocked with supplies for a hobby that no longer interests you.
 In all of these cases, it’s important to consider how you really feel and make your decisions based on those feelings rather than the ones you think you should have!

 5. Am I saving this just in case?

 One of the most common causes of clutter is a fear of needing something that you’ve given or thrown away.
 The reality is that if you commit to simplifying and decluttering, chances are that this will happen at some point.
-But for those of us who take the plunge to get rid of the unnecessary, the benefit of a clutter-free home is almost always worth the tiny bit of regret in these situations.
+I once held onto a full box of canine ensure drinks just in case my puppy got sick again and needed it to recover.
+It took me a full year to make the decision to just get rid of the bulky box and commit to buying it again if I needed it in the future.
+For those of us who take the plunge to get rid of the unnecessary, the benefit of a clutter-free home is almost always worth the tiny bit of regret in these situations.